 Extreme Measures: When and How School Closures and Charter Takeovers Benefit Students

-A policy brief by Whitney Bross, Douglas N. Harris, and Lihan Liu on School Closures and Charter Takeovers
+A policy brief and technical report by Whitney Bross, Douglas N. Harris, and Lihan Liu on School Closures and Charter Takeovers

 This study examines school closures and charter takeovers in New Orleans and Baton Rouge that occurred between 2008 and 2014, focusing on the effects these interventions had on student achievement, high school graduation, and college entry.
 Our key findings are as follows:

 - The effects of school closure and charter takeover on student outcomes depended substantially on whether students ended up in higher quality schools, as well as, perhaps, how much disruption they experienced.

 - Intervening in elementary schools was more effective in these cities than intervening in high schools.
 New Orleans elementary students’ math standardized test scores increased by 13 percentile points after the interventions, but the policies may have reduced the college entry rates of high school students.